 Average Order Value (AOV)

 Average order value (AOV) measures the average amount customers spend per transaction on your site.
 This metric provides insight into spending patterns and highlights opportunities to boost revenue through upselling and cross-selling strategies.
 To determine your AOV, divide total revenue by the number of orders.
 For example, if your store generates £10,000 from 200 orders, your AOV would be £50.
-Enhancing AOV by offering product bundles, discounts on higher spending, or recommending complementary items can increase your profitability.
+Enhancing AOV by offering product bundles, discounts on higher spending, or recommending complementary items can increase profitability.

 Customer Lifetime Value (CLV)